- Swedish druggist, Dr Karl Wilhelm discovers glycerine.

 - Coty introduces Avocado Beauty Milk and Avocado Beauty Soap.

 - Elizabeth Arden launches Eight Hour Cream.

-- Germaine Monteil produces her first lipstick.
+- Germaine Monteil brings out her first lipstick.

-- Lydia O’Leary introduces Spot-Stick, a concealer.
+- Lydia O’Leary begins selling Spot-Stick, a stick concealer.

 - Tampons invented by Tambrands (long known as Tampax).

 - Tattoo adds a cream mascara as a companion product to their lipstick.

 - The American Medical Association states that no cosmetic can be ‘non-allergic’ and that companies can no longer make that claim in advertisements in its journal.